SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 When the client is designed to perform dynamic client registration once per client configuration, A-Config and H-Config could feasibly share the same client ID.
 Unlike the situation in {{AudienceInjection}}, since A-Config uses H-AS instead of A-AS, the attacker cannot directly control which client ID the authorization server assigns to A-Config.
-However, according to the description of client_id returned in Client Information Response ({{Section 3.2.1 of ?RFC7591}}):
+However, according to the description of client ID returned in Client Information Response ({{Section 3.2.1 of ?RFC7591}}):

 client_id
 : OAuth 2.0 client identifier string.
 It SHOULD NOT be currently valid for any other registered client, though an authorization server MAY issue the same client identifier to multiple instances of a registered client at its discretion.